 DOS and Windows 3.x modem troubleshooting

 MS-DOS and Windows 3.x programs will point directly to the modem and require little setup or troubleshooting.
-Although you will need to know what COM port the modem is currently setup on or being detected on.
+Although you will need to know what COM port the modem is currently configured to use.
 Most older modems that came with MS-DOS and Windows 3.x are legacy hardware devices and have jumpers that physically set the modem to a specific port, such as COM1:IRQ4.

 If your modem software is not communicating with your modem properly, verify that you can echo to the modem by following the steps below.

-Exit Windows and get to a DOS prompt - If you are in Windows 3.x from program manager click File and click Exit Windows.
+Exit Windows and get to an MS-DOS prompt.
+If you are in Windows 3.x from Program Manager click File and click Exit Windows.

 At the prompt, type echo atdt12345 > comx (x being the number of your communication port).
 This command should open up the phone line and dial 12345.
 If you receive a write fault error message, attempt the other 3 ports to ensure that you modem is not installed on another port.